-Earnings per share ("EPS") has been computed pursuant to the provisions of SFAS No. 128.
-The following table provides a reconciliation of both the net income and the number of common shares used in the computation of basic EPS, which is calculated by dividing net income available to common shareholders by the weightedaverage number of common shares outstanding during the period.
+Earnings per common unit has been computed pursuant to the provisions of SFAS No. 128.
+The following table provides a reconciliation of both the net income and the number of common units used in the computation of basic earnings per common unit, which is calculated by dividing net income available to common unitholders by the weighted-average number of common units outstanding during the period.
 During 2004, the Company adopted EITF 03-6 "Participating Securities and the Two-Class Method under FASB 128" ("EITF 03-6"), which provides further guidance on the definition of participating securities.
-Pursuant to EITF 03-6, the Operating Partnership's Series Two Preferred Units, which are reflected as Minority Interests in the Company's Consolidated Balance Sheets, are considered participating securities and are included in the computation of basic and diluted earnings per share of the Company if the effect of applying the if-converted method is dilutive.
-The terms of the Series Two Preferred Units enable the holders to obtain OP Units of the Operating Partnership, as well as Common Stock of the Company.
-Accordingly, for the reporting periods in which the Operating Partnership's net income is in excess of distributions paid on the OP Units, LTIP Units and Series Two Preferred Units, such income is allocated to the OP Units, LTIP Units and Series Two Preferred Units in proportion to their respective interests and the impact is included in the Company's consolidated basic and diluted earnings per share computation due to its holding of the Operating Partnership's securities.
-For the year ended December 31, 2007, approximately \$3.9 million was allocated to the Series Two Preferred Units in excess of distributions paid during the reporting period and is included in the Company's computation of basic and diluted earnings per share.
+Pursuant to EITF 03-6, the Company's Series Two Preferred Units, which are reflected as Redeemable Partnership Units in the Company's Consolidated Balance Sheets, are considered participating securities and are included in the computation of basic and diluted earnings per common unit of the Company if the effect of applying the if-converted method is dilutive.
+The terms of the Series Two Preferred Units enable the holders to obtain OP Units of the Company.
+Accordingly, for the reporting periods in which the Company's net income is in excess of distributions paid on the OP Units, LTIP Units and Series Two Preferred Units in proportion to their respective interests and the impact is included in the Company's consolidated basic and diluted earnings per common unit computation.
+For the year ended December 31, 2007, approximately \$4.6 million was allocated to the Series Two Preferred Units in excess of distributions paid during the reporting period and is included in the Company's computation of basic and diluted earnings per common unit.
 There were no amounts required to be allocated to the Series Two Preferred Units for the years ended December 31, 2008 and 2006.
-Because the 2008 OPP Units require the Company to outperform absolute and relative return thresholds, unless such thresholds have been met by the end of the applicable reporting period, the Company excludes all contingently issuable units from the diluted EPS calculation.
-For the year ended December 31, 2008, the absolute and relative return thresholds for the 2008 OPP Units were not met and as a result the 2008 OPP Units have been excluded from the diluted EPS calculation.
-Other potentially dilutive common shares, including stock options, restricted stock and other securities of the Operating Partnership that are exchangeable for the Company's Common Stock, and the related impact on earnings, are considered when calculating diluted EPS.
+Because the 2008 OPP Units require Boston Properties, Inc. to outperform absolute and relative return thresholds, unless such thresholds have been met by the end of the applicable reporting period, the Company excludes all contingently issuable units from the dilu common unit calculation.
+Other potentially dilutive common units and the related impact on earnings are considered when calculating diluted earnings per common unit.
+Included in the number of units (the denominator) below are approximately 20,356,000, 20,451,000 and 21,202,000 redeemable common units for the years ended December 31, 2008, 2007 and 2006, respectively.